lvyitian/briar-manual/content/manual.md

 ## What is Briar? ##

 Briar is a messaging app designed for activists, journalists, and anyone else who needs a safe, easy and robust way to communicate.
-Unlike traditional messaging tools such as email, Twitter or Telegram, Briar doesn't rely on a central server - messages are synchronized directly between the users' devices.
+Unlike traditional messaging apps, Briar doesn't rely on a central server - messages are synchronized directly between the users' devices.
 If the internet's down, Briar can sync via Bluetooth or Wi-Fi, keeping the information flowing in a crisis.
 If the internet's up, Briar can sync via the Tor network, protecting users and their relationships from surveillance.

 ## Installation ##